Twitter-Sentiment-Analysis/R/README.md

 # Twitter Sentiment Analysis
 # R
-Takes feeds from Twitter into R and the sentiment of the tweets is analysed and classified into positive, negative and neutral tweets.
+Takes feeds from Twitter into R. The sentiment of the tweets is analysed and classified into positive, negative and neutral tweets.

-System Requirements:
+### System Requirements
-1. Installation of R
+1. Installation of R (Version 3.3.1)

-Steps:
+### Dependencies
+- twitteR
+- stringr
+- ROAuth
+- RCurl
+- ggplot2
+- reshape
+- tm
+- RJSONIO
+- wordcloud
+- gridExtra
+- plyr

+### Steps for Execution

-Short Version - The codes are compiled into one file script_running.R
+#### Short Version -
+The codes are compiled into one file `script_running.R`.

-Longer Modular Version-
+#### Longer Modular Version-
 For easier understanding, the above code is modularized and must be learnt in following order-
-Following are for lexical based twitter analyzer (Tweets to find sentiment about people)
+The following are for lexical based twitter analyzer (Tweets to find sentiment about entities):
 1. authentication.R
 2. tweet_extraction.R
 3. Word Database.R